Wouter-Bekker-AI/CtrlSpeak/README.md

 python main.py --automation-flow
 ```

-The command performs a staged health-check entirely inside %APPDATA%\CtrlSpeak:
+The command performs a staged health-check entirely inside `data_root`:

-1. Ensure the default Whisper model is present under %APPDATA%\CtrlSpeak\models (downloading it when missing).
+1. Ensure the default Whisper model is present under `${data_root}/models` (downloading it when missing).
-2. Reuse or install the NVIDIA CUDA runtime stack (nvidia-cuda-runtime-cu12, nvidia-cublas-cu12, nvidia-cudnn-cu12) so the DLLs live under %APPDATA%\CtrlSpeak\cuda\12.3 when GPU testing is required.
+2. Reuse or install the NVIDIA CUDA runtime stack (nvidia-cuda-runtime-cu12, nvidia-cublas-cu12, nvidia-cudnn-cu12) so the DLLs live under `${data_root}/cuda/12.3` when GPU testing is required.
-3. Transcribe assets/test.wav on the CPU.
+3. Transcribe `assets/test.wav` on the CPU.
-4. Transcribe the same clip on the GPU using the DLLs staged in %APPDATA%\CtrlSpeak\cuda\12.3.
+4. Transcribe the same clip on the GPU using the DLLs staged in `${data_root}/cuda/12.3`.
-5. Simulate each text-injection strategy (direct insert, SendInput paste, clipboard paste, PyAutoGUI typing) and write a consolidated report to %APPDATA%\CtrlSpeak\automation\artifacts.
+5. Simulate each text-injection strategy (direct insert, SendInput paste, clipboard paste, PyAutoGUI typing) and write a consolidated report to `${data_root}/automation/artifacts`.

 If any stage fails the workflow stops at that checkpoint and leaves detailed logs plus the partially populated automation_state.json in the same automation folder.
 Fix the underlying system issue (drivers, CUDA DLLs, networking, etc.) and re-run the flag - the script resumes where it left off.